 This page contains a summary of our core beliefs.
-For a deeper explanation of our beliefs, please see the resources below.
+For a deeper explanation of our beliefs, please see the resource below.

 What is the Gospel?